bloomreach/shopify-to-bloomreach/readme.md

 This container automates:

-1. Extraction of product and market data from Shopify.
+1. Extraction of product and market data from Shopify (full or delta).
 2. Transformation into a format compliant with Bloomreach Discovery.
-3. Uploading to Bloomreach via the Feed API.
+3. Uploading to Bloomreach via the Feed API (PUT for full feeds, PATCH for delta feeds).
-4. **Delta sync support** for processing only recently updated products.
+4. Optional automatic indexing after successful data upload.

 ### Required Environment Variables